What is AI Slop? The 7 Dimensions of Generic Design

 Inter.
 That's it.
 That's the dimension.

-Okay, there's more (we wrote an entire article about why Inter is killing your brand).
-AI models default to Inter, system-ui, or no font declaration at all.
-They never pair a serif display font with a humanist sans-serif body.
-They never use negative letter-spacing on headings.
-They never set text-wrap: balance.
+Okay, there's more — we wrote a whole piece on why Inter is killing your brand.
+Models default to Inter, then system-ui, then no font declaration at all (Geist is the new runner-up).
+They never pair a serif display face with a humanist sans body.
+They never set negative tracking on headings.
+They never reach for text-wrap: balance.

 The typography dimension measures:

-- Font family diversity (serif + sans-serif pairing scores higher)
+- Font-family diversity (a serif + sans pairing scores higher)

 Dimension 3: Layout

 Three columns.
 Every time. grid-cols-3 gap-4.
-AI models have internalized Tailwind's grid system so deeply that they can't imagine alternatives.
-The hero is always centered.
-The features section is always a 3-column grid.
-The footer is always a 4-column grid.
+Models have internalized Tailwind's grid so deeply they can't picture an alternative.
+The hero is centered.
+The features are a 3-up grid.
+The footer is a 4-column grid.
+We took apart the worst offender in the card-grid problem: why 3 identical cards kill conversion.

-- Section padding variation (AI uses the same padding top and bottom for every section)
+- Section-padding variation (AI uses identical top and bottom padding on every section)

 Dimension 4: Animation